alphasights/im-alive/README.md

 # Im::Alive

 Post timestamps to a CouchDB database document.
-Useful for sending heartbeat signals or proving that a certain operation took place when it was supposed to.
+Useful for sending heartbeat signals or proving that an operation took place when it was supposed to.

 The timestamp information that is written is: